Some Facts You Should Know About the History of Oxycodone

 While this reduces the likelihood of new addicts to the drug, it means that those already addicted are turning to other opiates, some of which are even more potent and addictive, including Opana (oxymorphone) and the illicit drug heroin.

 As concerned individuals, groups and governments work to prevent future addicts; it’s also important for everyone to realize that people already addicted need treatment.
 Hopefully, in the future, the history of Oxycodone will include an end to the addictions.
-If you or someone you know are suffering from addiction to Oxycodone or any other drug, contact A Forever Recovery today.
+If you or someone you know are suffering from addiction to Oxycodone or any other drug, get help.

 Add Your Comment